Futurama: Bender's Game: Plot

-As the group sets out, the intersex, pacifist centaur Hermaphrodite (Hermes) bars their passage; the centaurs are opposed to the violence that Frydo and company intend to do.
+As the group sets out, the intersex, pacifist centaur Hermaphrodite (Hermes) bars their passage; the centaurs oppose the violence that Frydo and company intend to do.
 Leela easily pushes past Hermaphrodite and leads the group to the Cave of Hopelessness.
 As they approach, "Gynecaladriel" (Amy), Queen of the Water Nymphos, joins their quest and seduces the guard, enabling them to enter the Cave.
-Inside the Cave, a horde of "Morcs" attacks followed by a gigantic lobster creature (Zoidberg) which Leegola cuts to pieces in a rage, and the wormlike Tunneling Horror which Frydo defeats using the Die.
+Inside the Cave, a horde of "Morcs" attacks, followed by a gigantic lobster creature (Zoidberg) which Leegola cuts to pieces in a rage, and the wormlike Tunneling Horror which Frydo defeats using the Die.
 As Frydo becomes obsessed with the Die, Leegola renounces violence and takes refuge among the centaurs.
 Frydo attempts to murder the other members of the party; when foiled, he flees with the die.

 The remaining travelers journey to Wipe Castle to raise an army against Momon, only to find that Roberto, its insane king, has sent his men on a suicide mission.
 The heroes defend the kingdom as Waltazar and Larius lay siege to it until Leegola regains her violent nature and rallies the centaurs to help her friends.
 Frydo makes his way into Momon's lair, aided by Zoidberg's still-living head; Frydo cannot bring himself to destroy the Die, so Zoidberg bites him to force him to drop it.
 Momon becomes a dragon and goes after the Die, but when it stops rolling, it turns Frydo into a dragon as well.
-The rest of the party arrives, along with Ignus, who reveals a secret Momon told his brothers: he is Greyfarn's son.
+The rest of the party arrives, along with Ignus, who reveals that he is Greyfarn's son.
 Overwhelmed by this revelation, Greyfarn inadvertently allows Momon to seize the Die.

 Cornwood collapses in on itself, hurling the characters back into the real world.
 The Professor requests a hug from Igner.
 As the Professor theorized, Igner swallowed Mom's crystal in defiance, and the hug brings the crystals in the two men's stomachs close enough to render dark matter useless.
 The crew harnesses dozens of Nibblonians to pull their ship home.